Ne00n/wg-mesh/README.md

 **Known Issues**<br>
 - Remvoing wg-mesh without prior disconnecting active links, will result in broken links until restarted.<br>
+- A client that does not have a direct connection to a newly added server, is stuck with a old outdated vxlan configuration.<br>

 **Troubleshooting**
 - wg-mesh is not meshing<br>